minprog/programming-1/10 Lectures/05 Week 2 Wednesday/20 Wednesday.md

 	    return n;
 	}

-Question: main has a return type of `int` too, so why aren’t we returning anything from it?
-Technically, in the version of C we’re using, 0 is returned by default at the end of `main`.
+Question: main has a return type of `int` too, so why aren't we returning anything from it?
+Technically, in the version of C we're using, 0 is returned by default at the end of `main`.
 0 means nothing went wrong, whereas each non-zero return value could represent a different error code.